Kanak Jha: 2016

 Jha competed at the 2016 Summer Olympics in the men's singles event and as part of the American team in the men's team event.

 He was the youngest American athlete to participate in the 2016 Olympics and is also the first American born in the 2000s to qualify for the Olympics.

 2018

 Jha also competed at the 2018 Summer Youth Olympics in the boy's event, in which he won a bronze medal.
-2018 was somewhat of a breakout year for Jha, as he defeated several notable top players including Wong Chun Ting, Quadri Aruna, An Jaehyun, and Lin Yun-Ju.
+2018 was somewhat of a breakout year for Jha, as he defeated several notable top players including Wong Chun Ting, Quadri Aruna, An Jae-hyun, and Lin Yun-ju.

 2019

 Jha won his 4th straight US National title in 2019.
 Jha pulled off a bronze medal at the 2019 Pan American Games in mixed doubles and singles.
 In the 2019 World Team Cup, Jha defeated Anton Källberg and Kristian Karlsson to lead the US past Sweden out of the group stage.